Danilo-Js/prolog-car-race/README.md

 </h1>

 <h4 align="center">
-  Implementation of a car race, where the main car is managed by an artificial intelligence
+  Implementation of a car race, where the main car can be managed by an artificial intelligence
 </h4>

 <p align="center">